philipbl/Day-One-Lightroom-Plugin/README.md

 ## Usage

-To use this plug-in, select the picture(s) that you want to export and press the `Export` button.
+To use this plug-in, select the picture(s) that you want to export and press the `Export` button in the Library module of Lightroom.
 In the export dialog box, change the `Export To:` drop down menu to `Day One`.

 ![](screenshots/export-1.png)